VUEngine/vuengine.github.io/documentation/tutorial/project-setup.md

     </figcaption>
 </figure>

-Now that we have set up our project and confirmed that it's building just fine, we are ready to start [diving into the code](/documentation/tutorial/first-steps/).
+Now that we have set up our project and confirmed that it's building just fine, we are ready to start [diving into the code](/documentation/tutorial/first-steps/) <i class="fa fa-arrow-right"></i>.